gabriele-h/almapipo/README.md

 ## Actions on whole CSV lists

-There are four functions for create, delete, get, and update to operate on whole CSV lists.
+There are four functions for create, delete, retrieve, and update to operate on whole CSV lists.
 These will add CSV Lines to `source_csv` and `job_status_per_id` (see below) and issue an Alma API request per alma-id.
 If successful,